jahpe777/tonebase/README.md

 2. Why do the component names in JSX start with capital letters?

-- JSX reads a component with lowercase letters as a built-in element such as a <div>.
+- JSX reads a component with lowercase letters as a built-in element such as a "div".
 This is the way JSX works, by rendering a component that begins with a lowercase letter as an element.
 If you start the component name with a capital letter, JSX will see it as a true component.

 3. What are the main types of components you can render in React?
 When do you choose one over the other?